Taxonomy

 Wilkins Company, Baltimore.

-Hydrolysis of starch, catalase, hydrolysis of urea, reduction of nitrate to nitrite,
+Positive results for hydrolysis of starch, catalase, hydrolysis of urea, reduction of nitrate to nitrite, decomposition of casein,

 (c) Costin Stoica